Mets 2B Canó suspended 162 games by MLB after drug test

-NEW YORK (AP) — Mets second baseman Robinson Canó was suspended for 162 games by Major League Baseball on Wednesday after his positive test for a performance-enhancing drug.
+NEW YORK (AP) — Mets second baseman Robinson Canó was suspended for 162 games by Major League Baseball on Wednesday after he tested positive for a performance-enhancing drug for the second time in his decorated career.

 The 38-year-old Canó will miss the entire 2021 season and lose $24 million in salary.
 The eight-time All-Star hit a robust .316 with 10 home runs and 30 RBIs in this year’s pandemic-shortened season.

+Minus Canó, New York could move good-hitting Jeff McNeil into a regular spot at second base.
+The suspension also will surely prompt calls by Mets fans to sign free agent DJ LeMahieu, an AL MVP candidate this year with the Yankees.

+The penalty came less than two weeks after Steve Cohen bought the Mets for $2.4 billion, a move that created an avalanche of positivity for a team that has reached the playoffs just three times in the last 20 years.

 The commissioner’s office said Canó tested positive for Stanozolol, an anabolic steroid.
-He was penalized 80 games in May 2018 while with Seattle after a positive test for furosemide, a diuretic that some athletes have used to mask other substances.
+He was penalized 80 games in May 2018 while with Seattle after a positive test for Furosemide, a diuretic that some athletes have used to mask other substances.

-The penalty came less than two weeks after Steve Cohen bought the Mets for $2.4 billion.
-Sandy Alderson was hired as team president and general manager Brodie Van Wagenen exited the team — Van Wagenen made the trade to get Canó from Seattle in December 2018 after previously being his agent.

-“We were extremely disappointed to be informed about Robinson’s suspension for violating Major League Baseball’s Joint Drug Prevention and Treatment Program,” Alderson said in a statement.
+“We were extremely disappointed to be informed about Robinson’s suspension for violating Major League Baseball’s Joint Drug Prevention and Treatment Program,” new Mets president Sandy Alderson said in a statement.
 “The violation is very unfortunate for him, the organization, our fans, and the sport.
 The Mets fully support MLB’s efforts toward eliminating performance-enhancing substances from the game.”

 There was no immediate comment from Canó or the players’ union.